deckerego/Macropad_Hotkeys/README.md

 Ensure that the contents of the `lib/` subdirectory are also copied - these are the precompiled Adafruit libraries that power the Macropad.

-You can also install some initial macros to get started - copy some of the .py files from the `macros/examples` directory into `macros/` - this will give you a pre-built example to start from.
+You can also install some initial macros to get started.
+Copy any of the .py files from the `macros/examples` directory into `macros/` to start with a pre-built example.
+Modify the examples to change LED colors, label text, or key/mouse/control macros as needed.

 ## Updating